 - Offer alcohol or tobacco products.

-- Over load them at once with too many questions.
-After a simple introduction let them relax.
+- Overwhelm them at once with too many questions.
+After a simple introduction, let them relax.

 - Make the conversation about you and all of your military experience.